MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 * Windows 10, version 1709, and later.
 * Windows Server 2019 LTSC and later.
 * Windows Enterprise 2019 LTSC and later.

+For more details on Windows lifecycle support such as end of service dates, please visit [Windows lifecycle fact sheet](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet).

 This article describes how key features of MSIX are supported in these versions of Windows.